 During some years, you can look for an appearance by Officer Michael, portrayed by a member of the Boston Police Force.

-If you haven't registered in advance, you can also sign up and pay the participation fee once you arrive - although the event is usually limited to about 1,000 participants.
+If you haven't registered in advance, you can also sign up and pay the participation fee once you arrive - although the event is usually limited to about 1,000 participants, advance registration is strongly suggested.

 The Parade Starts!